gurumounika/lordoftherings/README.md

 "quote":"There is only one Lord of the Ring, only one who can bend it to his will.
 And he does not share power.
 }

-•	Once data is saved, the below endpoint URLs can be accessed from the browser.
+•	Once data is saved, the below endpoint URLs can be accessed from the browser.<br/>

 http://localhost:8080/movie
 http://localhost:8080/movie/1